Everything we know about the next James Bond film, No Time to Die

 Who will replace Daniel Craig?

-Production may not have begun on Bond 25, but there are plenty of rumors about who will replace Craig as 007, if the next film does prove to be his last.
-Many folks would dearly love Idris Elba to take the role, an idea with which The Wire actor had some fun at last year’s Golden Globes when he posed for a photograph with Craig (see below).
-More recently, the odds of Peaky Blinders star Cillian Murphy being cast in the role have been slashed by British bookmakers Ladbrokes, with a spokesperson for the company telling the Daily Express newspaper in February that “no other actor has seen more bets placed on them playing Bond since the turn of the year.”
+There are plenty of rumors about who will replace Craig as 007, if the next film does prove to be his last.
+Many folks would dearly love Idris Elba to take the role, an idea with which The Wire actor had some fun at last year's Golden Globes when he posed for a photograph with Craig (see below).
+Later, the odds of Peaky Blinders star Cillian Murphy being cast in the role were slashed by British bookmakers Ladbrokes, with a spokesperson for the company telling the Daily Express newspaper in February that "no other actor has seen more bets placed on them playing Bond since the turn of the year."

 Whoever takes over the role is likely to be male.
 In October 2018, Barbara Broccoli told The Guardian, "Bond is male.
 He's a male character.
 He was written as a male and I think he'll probably stay as a male.
 And that's fine.
 We don't have to turn male characters into women.
 Let's just create more female characters and make the story fit those female characters."